Lucas-Monsegu/KingsHead/README.md

 Kings head in a 3 man project made during a GameJam.

+The game jam lasted a whole weekend, night included.
 We won the GameJam 🎉🎉🎉

 There is an infinite amount of stage and the difficulty is increasing at each stage.
 # Play the Game ! 🎮